pvigier/pvigier.github.io-jekyll/_posts/2019-08-25-vagabond-choosing-gui-library.md

 ![](/media/img/vagabond-choosing-gui-library/TGUI.png){: width="400" .center-image .modal-image }

 Contrary to SFGUI, TGUI is skinnable so it is more suitable for in-game interfaces.
-I also prefer TGUI API, I find it is more modern.
+I also prefer TGUI API, I find it more modern.
 However, the default theme of SFGUI is cleaner.

 Overall, both libraries are easy to build, install and use.
 But I think they are not as developed as the next libraries I am going to present, yet.
 Moreover, they are actively maintained thus they may become suitable for production very soon.